 Notwithstanding the above, these proposed decisions to register have limited use sites, additional label mitigation, and prohibit applications during bloom (when pollinators would be in contact with plant pollen and nectar that could potentially contain pesticide residue) and are therefore not reasonably expected to result in exposures to pollinators.
 As a result, the proposed decisions to register are not reasonably expected to result in significant adverse effects to pollinators at either an individual project level or cumulative level in combination with other pesticides.
 (See Comment Number 2, above.)
-Here, DPR's scientific evaluation of the proposed decisions to register Transform CA and Sequoia has not identified direct or indirect significant adverse impacts on pollinators, from use of these pesticide products in a manner consistent with their labels.
+Here, DPR's scientific evaluation of the proposed decisions to register Transform CA and Sequoia has not identified direct or indirect significant adverse impacts on human health or the environment, including significant adverse impacts on pollinators, from use of these pesticide products in a manner consistent with their labels.
 (See also, Response to Comments #2-4, 11-13)